reemtarekCS/final_bookish/README.md

-# RC_Bookish
+# Bookish

 A web app for managing a shared digital book library.
 Users can upload EPUB files, browse and filter the collection by genre, read books in-browser, and manage their own uploads through a personal profile.

-- **What does it do?** RC_Bookish is a Flask-powered shared library web app where users can upload EPUB books, which are automatically catalogued using extracted metadata.
+- **What does it do?** Bookish is a Flask-powered shared library web app where users can upload EPUB books, which are automatically catalogued using extracted metadata.
 The library supports browsing, genre filtering, in-browser reading, and per-user book profiles.
 - **What is the new feature?** EPUB metadata extraction using the `ebooklib` library — the app automatically reads the title, author, and genre directly from the uploaded file's Dublin Core metadata, and falls back to the Open Library API to fetch a cover image if none is embedded in the file.

 ## Prerequisites